QuantumSoundings/BassNES/README.md

 These mappers give a good mix of compatibility covering most games for the NES.

+Extra Features:

+- NSF Player (.nsf only)

+- Controller input via Jinput

+- Fully Customizable NTSC filter.

+- Volume control on a per-channel basis.

+- Audio Visualizer with an oscilloscope and piano keyboard

+- A library version of the BassNES core is provided for inclusion in other projects.
+It includes everything and provides an interface for video and audio callback in the style of liberto.
+Documentation included.

 System Requirements:

-- Minimum 1.0 GHZ dual core for full speed.
+- Minimum 1.2 GHZ dual core for full speed.

 Unimplemented (Planned) Features:

+- More Mappers!

 - FDS support